zhenry9/mammoth-timers-guide/doc/source/reference/icr-reference.rst

 	617.3.5
 		Nations must be indicated by the designated FIS code of three capital letters (see FIS Bulletin or FIS Website).

+	805.3
+	Start Signal for Slalom
+		As soon as the order for the next start is received, the starter gives the competitor the warning "Ready", "Attention", "Achtung" and a few seconds later the start signal "Go!
+Partez!
+Los!".
+The competitor must start within about 10 seconds after this order.